-Chicken breeds for children: which will work best with your family?
+Chicken breeds for children: which will work best for your family?

-Chickens are a wonderful way for kids to learn about responsibility for other living things - and to know where their morning egg comes from!
+Chickens can be a wonderful way for children to learn about caring for other living things, and to understand where their morning eggs really come from!

 Which chicken breeds are good for children?
 Pin for later.

-Click on any of the links or pictures to go to an article with details about the breed, its history, personality - and how many eggs to expect!
+Click on any of the links or pictures below to visit a more detailed page about each breed, including its history, temperament, and egg-laying habits.

 The Light Sussex